panzino/RSS/README.md

 | 6 | yes | This is the last of our four descriptors.
 This is the price you want to watch this item for.
 If the online price is found to be lower than this price, you will be sent an email alert | In this example our price is $20
 | 7 - 11 | x | Lines for the next feed follow the same rules as for the first feed | This is solely included to provide an example with two feeds |

-*Indicates the format must be followed EXACTLY
+*Indicates format must be followed EXACTLY

 ### http_search_list.txt